tc39/proposal-cancelable-promises/Cancel Tokens.md

 When used to cancel asynchronous work, the creator is generally the one initiating the asynchronous work (e.g. calling a promise-returning function).
 The cancel token is then passed as an argument to the procedure that performs the asynchronous work.
 The receiver of the token can:

-- Synchronously check at any time whether cancelation has been requested
+- Synchronously check at any time whether cancelation has been requested, and if so, what the reason was
-- Synchronously throw a cancelation if cancelation has been requested
+- Synchronously throw the cancelation reason if cancelation has been requested
 - Register a callback that will be asynchronously executed once cancelation is requested
 - Pass the cancel token to other procedures, if it chooses to do so